Yuliang-Liu/Curve-Text-Detector/README.md

 4. pip install shapely.
 (Enable computing polygon intersection.)

 # Evaluation
-  We provide a breif evaluation script for researches to evaluate their own methods in the ctw1500 dataset.
+  We provide a brief evaluation script for researches to evaluate their own methods in the ctw1500 dataset.
 The instruction and details are given in tools/ctw1500_evaluation/Readme.md

 ## Feedback
 Suggestions and opinions of this dataset (both positive and negative) are greatly welcome.
 Please contact the authors by sending email to